NautilusTrader

 OptionDefaultDescription

-api_keyNoneDeribit API key; loads from environment variables when omitted.
+api_keyNoneDeribit API key.
+Loads from environment variables when omitted.

-api_secretNoneDeribit API secret; loads from environment variables when omitted.
+api_secretNoneDeribit API secret.
+Loads from environment variables when omitted.

-base_url_httpNoneOverride for the HTTP REST base URL.
+base_url_httpNoneOverride for the HTTP JSON-RPC base URL.

 base_url_wsNoneOverride for the WebSocket base URL.

-http_timeout_secs60Request timeout (seconds) for REST calls.
+http_timeout_secs60Request timeout in seconds for HTTP calls.

 max_retries3Maximum retry attempts for recoverable errors.

-retry_delay_initial_ms1,000Initial delay (milliseconds) before retrying.
+retry_delay_initial_ms1,000Initial delay in milliseconds before retrying.

-retry_delay_max_ms10,000Maximum delay (milliseconds) between retries.
+retry_delay_max_ms10,000Maximum delay in milliseconds between retries.

 Production configuration